vivin/gradle-semantic-build-versioning/README.md

 ### `startingVersion`

 This sets the version to use when no ancestor tags could be found that were not excluded by filtering.
 By default it is set to `0.1.0`.
-This must be a valid semantic-version string **without** identifiers.
+This must be a valid semantic-version string **without** pre-release identifiers.

 **Example:** First version should be `1.0.0`
 ```gradle